haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Undead Fortitude.
 If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the zombie drops to 1 hit point instead.
 Actions
 Morningstar.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 357

   6 Death
 If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect’s description.